aschmidtuulm/ameshref/README.md

 If you use ameshref in scientific work, please cite:

-Stefan A. Funken, and Anja Schmidt.
-"Adaptive Mesh Refinement in 2D–An Efficient Implementation in Matlab."
-Computational Methods in Applied Mathematics, 2018. https://doi.org/10.1515/cmam-2018-0220
+Stefan A. Funken, and Anja Schmidt. **"Adaptive Mesh Refinement in 2D–An Efficient Implementation in Matlab."** _Computational Methods in Applied Mathematics_, 2018. https://doi.org/10.1515/cmam-2018-0220

 ## License